igsb/GestaltMatcher-Arc/README.md

 Lastly, you will need to specify the lookup table that was used during the model training, which is automatically generated and saved when running the training.
 However, it is included in the directory under the name `lookup_table_gmdb.txt` and is the default path of `--lut` (the argument used to set it).

+For the output file, please indicate the directory with `--output_dir` and the output filename with `--output_file`.

 ## Streamlit application
 We offer a very basic app created with `streamlit`.\